Alzheimer’s and Nature Therapy: Connecting With The Outdoors

 A study conducted by Berman et al. (2008) found that a brief nature walk significantly improved attention and working memory performance in participants with Alzheimer’s Disease compared to those who walked in an urban environment.

-Another study by Hartig et al. (2014) revealed that exposure to natural environments led to improvements in concentration and cognitive flexibility among elderly individuals diagnosed with mild cognitive impairment.
+Another study by Hartig et al. (2014) revealed that exposure to natural environments led to improvements in and cognitive flexibility among elderly individuals diagnosed with mild cognitive impairment.

 The review highlighted positive outcomes related to attention, executive function, and overall cognition.